Financial-Times/node-health-check/README.md

 The `ping-url` type requires some additional configuration:

-  - `url`: The URL that the check should ping
+  - `url`: The URL that the check should ping.
+This accepts a string or a function that returns a string
   - `method`: The HTTP method to use when pinging the URL.
 Defaults to `"HEAD"`

 #### Check Type: TCP/IP